Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   !["Opening Image Explained"](./images/opening_image_explained.png "Opening Image Explained")

   A model space shuttle sitting on a bookshelf edge.
-Books, shelf and the model covered in brown dust.
-Dust particles in the air visibly inluminated by a nearby window.
+Books, the shelf, and the model were covered in brown dust.
+Dust particles in the air were also visibly illuminated by a nearby window.

   Dorment immage for: